lovepamba/lovepamba.github.io/_posts/2019-12-12-blessing-and-curse-of-being-black-woman.md

 I still have to get groceries so I suck it up and go to Kroger all the while wishing there were a black-owned grocery store nearby. *Shit, a black-owned everything nearby.* Is black-owned the solution though?

 Hell, I recently was heavily watched by a black woman employee and a black man security guard at Kroger.
 I know my fellow black folk were likely playing the uninformed, miseducated pawns in the systemic struggle that continues to oppress our people.
 However, black-owned is one solution from an economic, *Ujamaa* point of view.
-That read mighty, mighty Hotep so let me follow with this *No Hotep*.
+That read like a mighty, morphing Hotep so let me follow with this *No Hotep*.